Dry eye glasses fitting guide

 What to look for

-To find the correct size and fit, it is important to consider the curvature of your eyebrow bone and cheek bone.
+To achieve the optimum fit, it is important to consider the curvature of your eyebrow bone and cheek bone.
 The anatomy and size of your face are the main factors to be considered on how the eyecup will offer a complete seal around your eyes.

-As we have two ranges and a selection of styles there is plenty of scope for something to fit the majority of face shapes.
+As we have two ranges and a selection of styles. there is plenty of scope for something to fit the majority of face shapes.
+Once you have found the best model fine tuning can be achieved by adjusting the sides and, in the case of Ziena models, nose pads.

 Frame adjustment